ByteBelle-21/mentor/README.md

 To run the application, please follow following steps :

 Docker is required to run this application.
-After cloning the source code, please navigate to mentor directory Run command docker compose build
+After cloning the source code, please navigate to mentor directory.
+Run command `docker compose build`.
-Run command docker compose up
+Run command `docker compose up`.
-You can access the website on port 3000
+You can access the website on port 3000.